+2.8 Hydrologic Intern

-2.8 Hydrologic Intern.
-RFC hydrologic interns perform operational support and procedure development activities designed to familiarize them with hydrologic/hydrometeorologic operations at the RFC and/or the WFO.
-Hydrologic interns may work at offices other than RFCs such
+RFC hydrologic interns perform operational support and model implementation and maintenance activities designed to familiarize them with operations at the RFC and/or the WFO.
+Hydrologic interns may work at offices other than RFCs, such as a WFO or a regional/national headquarters office.
+Hydrologic interns participate in continuing education and professional development activities in hydrology and/or meteorology through NWS training mechanisms and university course work.

+2.9 Hydrologic Technician

+Hydrologic technicians at RFCs that employ them, conduct data collection and quality control activities.
+Hydrologic technicians at some RFCs also perform administrative assistant duties.

+2.10 Information Technology Officer

+Information Technology Officers (ITO) at RFCs that employ them, support the operational information technology and data communications needs of the RFC.
+They also develop new software procedures to enhance RFC services and improve efficiency.

+3 Hours of Operation

-- as a WFO, or a regional/national headquarters office.
-Hydrologic interns participate in continuing education and professional development activities in hydrology and/or meteorology through NWS training mechanisms and university course work. - 2.9 Hydrologic Technician.
-Hydrologic technicians (at RFCs which employ them) conduct data collection and quality control activities.
-Hydrologic technicians at some RFCs also perform administrative assistant duties. - 2.10 Information Technology Officer.
-Information Technology Officers (ITO), at RFCs which employ them, support the operational information technology and data communications needs of the RFC.
-They also develop new software procedures to enhance RFC services and improve efficiency. - 3.
-Hours of Operation.
-As described in the following section, RFCs are considered to provide 24-hours per day, 7 days per week service availability to their partnering water management agencies and supported WFOs through their nominal 16 hours, 7 days per week schedules; extension to 24-hour operations when needed; designation of off-hour contacts; and establishment of procedures to ensure viability of mission-critical products and data systems during unstaffed periods. - 3.1 Routine Hours of Operation.
+As described in the following section, RFCs are available to provide 24-hours per day, 7 days per week service to their partnering water management agencies and supported WFOs.
+Their nominal staffing is 16 hours, 7 days per week, which can be extended to 24-hour operations when needed.
+RFCs designate off-hour contacts and establish procedures to ensure viability of mission-critical products and data systems during un-staffed periods.

+3.1 Routine Hours of Operation

 Nominal office staffing for RFCs is 16 hours per day and 7 days per week.
-Minor adjustments to nominal staffing are made to meet local requirements.
-At RFCs serving areas with climatologically-defined period(s) of low hydrologic activity, shorter hours of coverage may be provided if approval is given by regional headquarters. - 3.2 Extension to 24-Hour Operation.
+Minor adjustments to nominal staffing and office hours are made to meet local requirements.
+At RFCs serving areas with climatologically-defined period(s) of low hydrologic activity, shorter hours of coverage may be provided if approval is given by regional headquarters.

+3.2 Extension to 24-Hour Operation

 During periods when moderate or greater flooding has begun or is expected, RFCs extend staffing to 24 hours per day.
 For periods of prolonged moderate flooding, 24-hour operations may not be necessary.
 For these cases, RFCs will coordinate with WFOs to determine the optimum hours of operation.
-In addition, following coordination with affected WFOs, RFC management may decide to extend RFC staffing (1) during periods when minor flooding is observed or expected or (2) to provide hydrometeorological support during periods when flash flood events are either occurring or expected on a widespread basis. - 3.3 Off-hour Contact.
+In addition, following coordination with affected WFOs, RFC management may decide to extend RFC staffing: (1) during periods when minor flooding is observed or expected; (2) to provide hydrometeorological support during periods when flash flood events are either occurring or expected on a widespread basis; or, (3) to provide support for other significant hydrologic events (e.g., hazardous spill into a river).

+3.3 Off-hour Contact

 RFCs will establish procedures to be used by their supported WFOs for contacting RFC personnel during off hours to obtain hydrologic expertise or request RFC office staffing.
-These contacts will be achieved through a mutually agreeable mechanism and instructions for contacts will be shared with supported WFOs on a daily basis. - 3.4 Continuous Product/Data System Viability.
-Per NWS Instruction 10-2201, Backup Operations, and associated regional supplements, procedures will be established to ensure the viability of mission-critical RFC products and essential data systems during all periods. - 4.
-Routine Operations.
+These contacts will be achieved through a mutually agreeable mechanism and instructions for contacts will be shared with supported WFOs on a daily basis.

+3.4 Continuous Product/Data System Viability

+Per NWS Instruction 10-2201, Backup Operations, and associated regional supplements, procedures will be established to ensure the viability of mission-critical RFC products and essential data systems during all periods.

+4 Routine Operations

 RFCs provide river forecasts and hydrologic guidance to their partners, which consist of WFOs, NCEP service centers, other RFCs, and cooperating water-related agencies.
 The forecasts and guidance are used for the protection of life and property associated with flooding, and to provide water resource information to support commerce and economic decisions.
 Instructions on key components of RFC operations are presented below.